People's Park (Budapest)

 Népliget or People's Park is the biggest public park in Budapest, Hungary.
 It is located southeast of the city centre, and covers an area of 110 hectare.
 It was established to commemorate the 100th anniversary of the union of Pest, Buda and Óbuda.
 The park is the site of the Planetarium, which is a laser theatre, and the E-klub, the biggest night club in Budapest.

 Circuit

 The park was the site of the 1936 Hungarian Grand Prix, held on roads within the park, as well as a round of the 1963 European Touring Car Challenge season.
 The circuit hosted European Touring Car Championship races in 1963–1964, 1966–1967, and 1969–1970.
 The Hungarian Grand Prix was also scheduled for 7 October 1984 but was cancelled and replaced by the European Grand Prix at the Nürburgring.

 Lap records

-The official fastest race lap records at the Népliget Park are listed as:
+The fastest official race lap records at the Népliget Park are listed as: